Cheese Rolls

 traffic.
 The Plaza can only be reached

 from 2 directions, east and west, via a single surface street, which is Colorado Blvd.
-It might as well be sitting at the bottom of
+Grand Canyon .
+In addition to the restricted access, there

 There is the Glendale Freeway (also called the 2